 - subjective self-evaluation of being an artist

-In western nations, the term “professional artist” commonly describes highly-educated, mostly salaried workers, who enjoy considerable work autonomy, a comfortable salary, and are commonly engaged in creative and intellectually challenging work.
-In (1996) it was suggested that an artist may be recognised as:
+The word ‘professional’ traditionally means a person who has obtained a degree in a professional field ….or a person who in a field typically reserved for hobbyists or amateurs.
+In western nations, the term “professional artist” commonly describes highly-educated, mostly salaried workers, who enjoy considerable work autonomy, a salary, and are commonly engaged in creative and intellectually challenging work.
+In 1996, it was suggested that an artist may be recognised as:

 - A maker of unique works of value sold via the art market